Chanfrein/Growth-Rush/README.md

 <strong>The troops.</strong><br>

 <img src="./GameplayGifs/TroopsSpawning.gif"><br>
-The script responsible for spawning the troops is Scripts/Core/TroopSpawner.cs.<br>
+The script responsible for spawning the troops is the [troop spawner](Assets/Scripts/Core/TroopSpawner.cs).<br>
 In this script I decided to try my hand at asynchronous functions instead of coroutines, mostly for fun but also because coroutines are limited to unity.<br>
 <br>
 <br>